Need wedding proposal help? A How to Propose planning guide

 - Ask your partner’s parents for their hand in marriage (if you’re doing this).

 - Decide on a location and/or activity for your proposal.
+(Or choose a local photographer who can help you with finding the best place to propose!)

 - Decide on whether and what type of celebration you want afterwards.